wp-plugins/user-role-editor/trunk/readme.txt

 == Changelog ==
+= 3.8.1 =
+* 21.10.2012
+* Fix: URE taked roles names from the database directly and ignored changes made to roles names on the fly by other plugins or themes, names, which were cached by WordPress internally, but were not written to the database.
+URE uses WordPress internal cache now.
+* Serbian translation is added.
+Thanks to [Diana](http://wpcouponshop.com).

 = 3.8 =
 * 01.09.2012
 * Bug fix: Some times URE didn't show real changes it made to the database.
 The reason was that direct update of database did not invalidate data stored at WordPress cache.
 Special thanks to [Knut Sparhell](http://sparhell.no/knut/) for the help to detect this critical issue.